-A bachelor in Tourism and Hospitality Management or a Master degree in Tourism and Hospitality Management provides a major step in getting a foot in the door to this massively growing industry and once inside, people have extensive career options.
+An online Bachelor's degree in Hospitality Management or a Master's degree in Hospitality Management and Tourism provides a major step in getting a foot in the door to this massively growing industry and once inside, people have extensive career options.

-A tourism degree allows students to work in sectors such as food service operations, visitor bureaus and conventions, recreational business, tourism development agencies, hotels, resorts, theme parks, international travel and tourism agencies, airlines, and casinos.
+A hospitality management online degree allows students to work in sectors such as food service operations, visitor bureaus and conventions, recreational business, tourism development agencies, hotels, resorts, theme parks, international travel and tourism agencies, airlines, and casinos.
 In fact, the Bureau of Labor Statistics forecasts a 44% employment growth for hotel meeting planners from 2010 to 2020.

-Tourism and hospitality management programs vary widely across the universities and colleges.
+Hospitality management online degree programs vary widely across the universities and colleges.
 Tourism and hospitality degree programs offer bachelor and master degrees in many different concentrations and specializations, such as tourism, hospitality, travel, recreation, and event/meeting management.